How Do Rotomation Indexers Work?

 When the pinion is turning in the drive direction, the clutch grabs the shaft and turns it.
 During the reset stroke, the rack, pinion, and pistons back up, but the shaft stays still because the clutch releases its grip.
 A second clutch pressed into the body prevents the shaft from turning backward.

 A ratchet attached to the shaft provides accurate stops.
 The ratchet has one tooth for each stop that the indexer will make in one revolution; for example, a ninety degree indexer has a ratchet with four teeth.
 A pawl rides along on the outside diameter of the ratchet, pushed inward by a spring.
 The ratchet tooth impacts the pawl, stopping the shaft and load.
 At this point, the indexer is locked; the pawl prevents forward rotation and the torque produced by the actuator as well as the anti-back up clutch prevents reverse rotation.
 For positioning applications, the air pressure should be maintained to keep the shaft in this registered location until work on the load is completed.
-See animation below featuring our X1 indexing actuator.
+See video featuring our X1 indexing actuator.